fastscape-lem/fastscapelib/doc/source/guide_grids.md

 their neighbors.

-Grid faces or cells are not represented explicitly, i.e., cell vertices and edges are not stored anywhere.
+Grid faces or cells are not represented explicitly, i.e., cell vertices and edges are not stored as grid data members.
 However, the area of the cell surrounding a given node can be accessed via the {cpp:func}`~fastscapelib::grid::node_area` method (C++ only).

 (node-status-boundary-conditions)=
 ## Node Status and Boundary Conditions